zitadel/zitadel/docs/docs/guides/integrations/gitlab-self-hosted.md

 title: Gitlab OmniAuth Provider
 ---

-This guide shows how to enable login with ZITADEL on self hosted gitlab instances.
+This guide shows how to enable login with ZITADEL on self-hosted Gitlab instances.

 It covers how to:

 - create and configure the application in your ZITADEL project
-- create and configure the connection in gitlab self hosted
+- create and configure the connection in a self-hosted Gitlab instance

-Prerequisits:
+Prerequisites:

-- existing ZITADEL organisation, if not present follow [this guide](../../guides/basics/get-started#trying-out-zitadel-on-zitadelch)
+- existing ZITADEL organization, if not present follow [this guide](../../guides/basics/get-started#trying-out-zitadel-on-zitadelch)
 - existing project, if not present follow the first 3 steps [here](../../guides/basics/projects#exercise---create-a-simple-project)
-- running gitlab instance see [installation guide](https://docs.gitlab.com/ee/install/)
+- running Gitlab instance see [installation guide](https://docs.gitlab.com/ee/install/)

 import CreateApp from "./application/application.mdx";